 Did you know that singing happy birthday makes cake taste better?
 Develop your own mealtime ritual to make your food special by cooking, breathing and expressing gratitude before you dig in.

 Savor each bite by engaging your senses.
-Notice the colors, textures, scents, tastes, and sounds while eating.
+Notice the colors, textures, scents, tastes, and sounds during meals.
 Using fresh herbs and spices, such as garlic, ginger, cilantro, and basil, is also a great way to boost flavor and heighten your senses.
 Put down utensils between bites and breath.